As California death row inmates get possible reprieve, brother mourns loss of sister in 1981 Kern County murder

 As California’s death row inmates may be on the move in March, their victims’ loved ones, such as Bob Levoy, still live daily with the pain of loss.

-In 1981, Barbara Levoy and her fiancé Robert Radford were murdered by Ward Weaver Jr. after the couple was stranded along Highway 58 east of Tehachapi.
+In 1981, Barbara Levoy and her fiance, Robert Radford, were murdered by Ward Weaver Jr. after the couple were stranded along Highway 58 east of Tehachapi.
 After Weaver’s sentencing in 1985, Levoy’s older brother has waited for the day that Weaver would be executed at San Quentin State Prison.

 “I saw the story (about California’s death row inmates) and I’m pissed off.
 This guy’s supposed to be dead by now,” Bob Levoy said.